Planning for Scalability and Performance

 To exercise a finer level of control over how jobs are processed, consider the following approaches:

-Job Queues control or spread the work load of engines running workspaces.
+Queue Control manages or spreads the work load of engines running workspaces.
 In a distributed environment, you may wish to run small jobs on certain engines, and larger jobs on other engines.

 Or, you may have a mix of OS platforms on which certain FME formats can and cannot be run.
 For instance, consider an FME Server on a Linux OS.
 Linux cannot run some formats that may be required by your business.
 So, it may be necessary to have a Windows OS configured with an additional FME Server Engine.

-You can set engines to process certain jobs based on the job queue of the transformation request.
+You can set engines to process certain jobs based on the queue of the transformation request.